-After scouring the coastline’s shacks, bistros, carts, and fisher-owned markets from Astoria to Brookings, we’ve rounded up the indispensable spots frying up supreme baskets of fried piscine nuggets.
-Presented here from north to south, fish and chip stops in notable settings made the list, especially those featuring wild fish sourced off the Oregon shores — ling cod, rockfish, albacore.
-For more varied dining on the Oregon Coast, this map of top restaurants may be a better fit.
+After scouring the coastline’s shacks, bistros, carts, and fisher-owned markets from Astoria to Brookings, we’ve rounded up indispensable spots frying up supreme baskets of fried piscine nuggets.
+Presented here from north to south, fish-and-chip stops with something extra special made the list, especially those featuring wild fish sourced off the Oregon shores — think ling cod, rockfish, albacore alongside the more traditional cod and halibut.
+For even more dining on the Oregon Coast, this map of noteworthy restaurants may be a better fit.

 Note: Health experts consider dining out to be a high-risk activity for the unvaccinated; it may pose a risk for the vaccinated, especially in areas with substantial COVID transmission.Read More